All Episodes

 They're all over these websites.

-Limbo says you move to Costa Rica.
+Limbaugh says he moved to Costa Rica.

-Why, what more incentive do we have to pass health care to get limbaugh to move to Costa Rica?
+Why, what more incentive do we have to pass health care to get Limbaugh to move to Costa Rica?

-Now, New Zealand's reading about this, and they're all been out of shape that I've I'm somehow not coming there.
+Now, New Zealand's reading about this, and they're all been out of shape that I'm somehow not coming there.

 All because of stupid media.